-The Company participates in a number of defined benefit schemes.
+The Company is a participating employer in the Mitie Group defined benefit schemes.
 In respect of the schemes in which the Company participates, the Company accounts for its legal and constructive obligations over the period of its participation which is for a fixed period only.
 The Company operates a number of defined contribution retirement benefit schemes for all qualifying employees.
 Payments to the defined contribution and stakeholder pension schemes are charged as an expense as they fall due.
-The Company also participates in a number of other local government defined benefit schemes.
+The Company also participates a local government defined benefit schemes.
 In respect of the schemes in which the Company participates, the Company accounts for its legal and constructive obligations over the period of its participation which is for a fixed period only.